mykle1/MMM-PC-Stats/README.md

 * You can set it so only the values change or the entire module fades in and out when data is retrieved.

-* No CPU temperature, yet!
-I'll be adding more data.
+* CPU temperature, per core.

 * Annotated .css file included for coloring text and header.